Teenage Mutant Ninja Turtles (Mirage Studios): Origin of the concept

 The concept originated from a comical drawing sketched out by Kevin Eastman during a casual evening of brainstorming with his friend Peter Laird.
 The drawing of a short, squat turtle wearing a mask with nunchaku strapped to its arms was humorous to the young artists, as it played upon the inherent contradiction of a slow, cold-blooded reptile with the speed and agility of Japanese martial arts.
-Laird suggested that they create a team of four such turtles, each specializing in a different weapon.
+Laird suggested that they create a team of four such turtles, each specialising in a different weapon.
 Eastman and Laird often cited the work of Frank Miller and Jack Kirby as their major artistic influences.

-Using money from a tax refund together with a loan from Eastman's uncle, they formed Mirage Studios and self-published a single-issue comic book that would pastiche four popular comics of the early 1980s: Marvel Comics' The New Mutants, which featured teenage mutants; Cerebus, which featured anthropomorphic animals; Ronin; and Daredevil, which featured ninja clans dueling for control of the New York City underworld.
+With money from a tax refund and a loan from Eastman's uncle, they formed Mirage Studios and self-published a single-issue comic book that combined their original idea with elements meant to pastiche four popular comics of the early 1980s: Marvel Comics' The New Mutants, which featured teenage mutants; Cerebus, which featured anthropomorphic animals; Ronin; and Daredevil, which featured ninja clans duelling for control of the New York City underworld.

-The Turtles' origin contained direct allusions to Daredevil: the traffic accident between a blind man and a truck carrying radioactive ooze is a direct reference to Daredevil's own story (indeed in the version told in the first issue, Splinter sees the canister strike a boy's face).
-The name "Splinter" also parodied Daredevil's mentor, a man known as "Stick".
-The Foot, a clan of evil ninjas who became the Turtles' arch-enemies, satirizes the Hand, who were a mysterious and deadly ninja clan in the pages of Daredevil.
+The Turtles' origin had direct allusions to Daredevil: the traffic accident between a blind man and a truck carrying radioactive ooze is identical to Daredevil's own story (and in fact, in the first issue relating the Turtles' birth, Splinter sees the canister strike a boy's face).
+The name "Splinter" served to parody Daredevil's mentor Stick.
+The Foot, a clan of evil ninjas who became the Turtles' archenemies, satirises the Hand, a mysterious and deadly ninja clan in the pages of Daredevil.

-After conceiving the Turtles' mentor as a rat who had come from Japan and was a ninja master, Eastman and Laird thought of giving the turtles Japanese names, but as Laird explained, "we couldn't think of authentic-sounding Japanese names".
+Eastman and Laird originally wanted to give their characters Japanese names to fit the theme, but as Laird explained, "we couldn't think of authentic-sounding Japanese names".
 Instead, they went with Renaissance artists, and picked the four they were most familiar with, with the help of Laird's copy of Janson's History of Art.